 My fallback curry has to be a med/hot Vindaloo with chicken thighs and chunks of potato.
 I sometimes dig out the slow cooker and use pork or skirt beef with potatoes and let it simmer away all day.
 I love the depth of flavour.
 I also love the Saag Aloo with all that lovely spinach – delicious!!Sharon

-Onions (Onions, Vegetable Oil, WHEAT Flour, Salt), Curry Paste (Rapeseed Oil, Ground Spices, Water, Salt, Maize Flour, MUSTARD Powder, Tamarind, Food Acids: Acetic, Citric and Lactic Acid, Garlic Powder), Spices, Garlic, Fresh Chilli, Fresh Curry Leaves.
+Onions (Onions, Vegetable Oil, WHEAT Flour, Salt), Curry Paste (Rapeseed Oil, Ground Spices, Water, Salt, Maize Flour, MUSTARD Powder, Tamarind, Food Acids: Acetic, Citric and Lactic Acid, Garlic Powder), Garlic Flakes, Spices, Asafoetida (Rice Flour, Gum Arabic, Asafoetida, Turmeric), Fresh Chilli, Fresh Curry Leaves.

 Contains: WHEAT Flour, MUSTARD.